Tinkerforge/doc/en/source/Primer.rst

     :target: _images/Bricks/brick_master_stack_front_big_800.jpg

 A :ref:`Master Brick <master_brick>` is a 4x4cm Brick.
-This Brick and all to it connected Bricklets can be controlled by the USB-C interface of the Master Brick.
-Master Bricks can be stacked such that more connector for Bricklets can be added.
+This Brick and all Bricklets that are connected to it can be controlled over the USB-C interface of the Master Brick.
+Master Bricks can be stacked to add more Bricklet ports.

-One Master Brick (as the lowermost Brick) is responsible for the communication between all boards within the stack.
+One Master Brick (the lowermost Brick in the stack) is responsible for the communication between all boards within the stack.
 This master routes the messages between the boards in the stack and the controlling device.
 This way only one USB connection is necessary to control all Bricks and Bricklets of a